CCM19/ccm19doks/docs/frontend/frontend.md

 ## Open configuration box again via link

-You would like to give your visitors the possibility to change their mind later on and, for example, not to allow analytics cookies after all?
+You would like to give your visitors the possibility to change their mind later on and, for example, not allow analytics cookies after all?
 Simply insert the following HTML snippet:

 ``` html
 <a href="#" onclick="CCM.openWidget();return false;">Open configuration box